blessybabu-qa/Restful-Booker-Playwright/README.md

 ### Environment Setup

-Create a `.env` file in the project root:
+Create a `.env` file in the project root (same values as the Docker setup above):

 ```env
 BASE_URL=https://automationintesting.online